kaamava/Josh-Li.github.io/projects/Kaggle-LLM.md

   - Competition
   - LLM
   - GitHub
-summary: "A competition of Kaggle that explore the potential of LLMs."
+summary: "A competition of Kaggle that explore the potential of LLMs.
+We encoded the input using DeBERTa-v3-large and built a reading comprehension model using the AutoModelForMultipleChoice model from the Transformers library.
+Our work will help researchers better understand the ability of LLMs to test themselves.
+I received a Bronze medal(7%) for this competition."
 ---

 <img class="img-fluid" src="../img/cotton/cotton-header.png">